MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    ---

 1. You've now created `mspVM1` with WAS installed.
-Because the VM was created from a snapshot of the `adminVM` disks, the two VMs have the same hostname.
-Use [az vm run-command invoke](/cli/azure/vm/run-command#az-vm-run-command-invoke) to change the hostname to the value `mspVM1`:
+Because you created the VM from a snapshot of the `adminVM` disks, the two VMs have the same host name.
+Use [az vm run-command invoke](/cli/azure/vm/run-command#az-vm-run-command-invoke) to change the host name to the value `mspVM1`:

    ### [Bash](#tab/in-bash)